IBM/credit-risk-workshop-cpd/workshop/machine-learning-in-jupyter-notebook/README.md

 ![(☰) Menu -> Projects](../.gitbook/assets/images/navigation/menu-projects.png)

-* From the *Project* home, click on the *`Assets`* tab to open the assets page where your project assets are stored and organized.
+* From your *Project* overview page, click on the *`Assets`* tab to open the assets page where your project assets are stored and organized.

 * Scroll down to the `Notebooks` section of the page and *Click* on the pencil icon at the right of the `machinelearning-creditrisk-sparkmlmodel` notebook.